Keeley Memphis Sun – Lo-Fi Reverb, Echo and Double-Tracker

 A rhythmic, swiftly paced succession of alternating clicks and clacks, as the sound produced by the wheels of a train moving over tracks.
 I hear that train a comin’

 Let’s Do it Twice Mama, It’s Alright!
 Automatic Double Tracking (ADT) was not available in the 1950s, but we sneak it in here because it makes a wonderful sound.
-And, if you lengthen the time it goes right into slapback territory which is at the foundation of Country and Rock and Roll guitar sounds.
-Like our Keeley 30ms this pedal will do ADT.
+And, if you lengthen the time, it goes right into slapback territory which is at the heart of Country and Rock and Roll guitar sounds.
+Like our Keeley 30ms, this pedal will do ADT.
 The Memphis Sun creates a vintage-voiced double-track in mono.
-Your guitar playing “Gemini-Twin” in this case has a very warmed up tone.
-Adjusting the Time Control lets you easily create anything from Double Tracking to Slapback with up to 180ms of dealy time.
+Your guitar-playin’ “Gemini-Twin” has a very warmed-up tone.
+Adjusting the Time Control lets you easily create anything from Double Tracking to Slapback with up to 180ms of delay time.

-- Regen/Mod: This is the Modulation for the ADT voice created.
-Set to OFF for no Rate or Depth.
-As you increase this control both the Rate and Depth of “Tape” modulation are increased.
+Regen Modulation for the ADT.
+Set to OFF for NO Rate or Depth.
+Increasing this control increases both the Rate and Depth of “Tape” modulation.

 That’s What I Say Rockin’ Robbin!

 NeoVintage – Low Fidelity.
 That’s right.
 That’s what I say.
 This doesn’t sounds like some merry band of pixie nymphs playing digital fiddles in your ear.
-It sounds freaking good…Great in fact.
-If this pedal had a smell, like playing a new acoustic guitar, it would be too intoxicating to play.
+It sounds freaking great!!
+If this pedal had a smell it would be too intoxicating to play.

 The Keeley Memphis Sun – Lo-Fi Reverb, Echo and Double-Tracker